vmware-archive/salt-test-repo/README.md

 salt-test-repo
 ==============

-This is the develop branch!
+This is the 0.11 branch!

 Repo used for git testing in the salt test suite